oldfatcrab/Himalayan/README.md

 - Himalayan website has the copyright to the data which this software downloads, please use them only as personal non-commercial purpose and delete 24 hours after download.

 ## TODO
-- Download to tmp and use ffmpy to convert
-  - make sure what format iTune audiobook is using
 - Multiprocess
 - GUI
   - Show progress